The Metadata (IPTC) Template gives you control over IPTC metadata to efficiently add information to an individual, group, or batch of photos.

-Once you are satisfied with your changes, select the Apply Template to Selection button.
+Once you are satisfied with your changes, select the Apply Template to Selected button.

 By default, the Metadata (IPTC) Template window has every field that Photo Mechanic supports displayed and enabled; however, if you would like to hide some fields so that only the ones that you need are displayed, you can do so in Accessibility preferences.

 Check the checkmark next to the + mark if you want to append or add more metadata to a field.
 Leave it unchecked if you want to delete the old content and replace it with your new entry.

 The Description/Caption field uses a dropbox.
 You can choose to replace the field or place the new content before (prefix) or after (append) the existing metadata.

 If you have a list of frequently used data, such as a list of photographers or subjects, you can use that information to create a custom dropdown list by selecting the dropdown arrow to the right of the field and selecting the Edit... option.

 You can also import keywords from lists you have created or purchased.